bruhtus/dotfiles/README.md

 ```

 ### To restore all of your dotfiles into new system
-Install and config zsh, [zplug](https://github.com/zplug/zplug), and [powerlevel10k](https://github.com/romkatv/powerlevel10k) (optional) first.
-And then do the instruction below.
+Install zsh first, and then do the instruction below:

 - Install zplug with command below:
 ```sh